CDAGaming/CraftPresence-Mirror/README.md

 * `hasWhitespace(input)` - Whether the specified string contains whitespace characters
 * `getJsonElement(url|jsonString, path=Object...)` - Retrieves the json element from the specified content, or null if unable
-* `asIcon(input, whitespaceIndex ?: '', lowerCase=Boolean ?: isCustomAsset)` - Converts a String into a Valid and Acceptable Icon Format
+* `asIcon(input, whitespaceIndex ?: '')` - Converts a String into a Valid and Acceptable Icon Format
 * `rgbaToHex(r,g,b,a ?: 255)` - Converts the specified RGBA color into a Hexadecimal String
 * `convertTime(input, originalPattern, newPattern)` - Convert the specified string into the specified date format, if able